 - Nuisance caused by animals;

-- Damaging property or threatening to damage another person's
+- Damaging property or threatening to damage another person's property or possessions;

 - Alcohol and substance abuse;

 Anyone can be a victim of Anti-Social Behaviour or suffer from its effects, whether they are a homeowner or a tenant of a council, registered social landlord or private landlord.